Professor Alan Outram

 Much of his research has been on the exploitation of bone marrow and grease by people under subsistence stress.
 In order to study this issue archaeologically, he developed a new methodology for the detailed examination of bone fracture and fragmentation patterns.
 This research has included the study of bone assemblages from Palaeoeskimo and medieval Norse sites in Greenland, Norse sites in Iceland, a Neolithic site in Sweden, and Mesolithic sites in Britain and Italy.
-He is now carrying out excavation and analysis of a Plains Indian Village site in South Dakota, where the processing of bison bone for grease appears to be a large-scale activity that may well have involved trade with other, less fat-rich societies further to the south.
+He is now carrying out analysis of a Plains Indian Village site in South Dakota, where the processing of bison bone for grease appears to be a large-scale activity that may well have involved trade with other, less fat-rich societies further to the south.
 Professor Outram chaired a session on the Palaeoeconomics of Animal Fats at the International Council for Archaeozoology 2002 conference.

 Hunters' Economic Choices: